Similkameen Valley Watershed Study

 Appendix D – Draft Scopes of Work: High Priority Information Needs

 Map 1 – Hydrometric and Meteorological Monitoring Station, Points-of-Diversion and Dam Locations

 Map 2 – Groundwater Wells and Aquifers

 Phase 2 of the Similkameen Watershed Plan (SWP) looked at the three highest priority gaps identified from the Phase 1 report.

 20150625 Similkameen Watershed Plan – Phase 2 Water Supply, Quality, and Groundwater by Summit Environmental Consultants Inc.

 Similkameen Watershed Plan: Technical Studies Update, Associated Environmental.

-The University of British Columbia developed a research methodology for quantifying relative contribution of forest disturbance and climatic variability to hydrology in large watersheds.
-The objectives of this 4 year project include: (1) development of equivalent disturbance area for both Tulameen River and the whole Similkameen River watersheds considering hydrological recovery following the mountain pine beetle infestation; (2) application of our well established methodology in both watersheds to assess relative contributions of climate variability and forest disturbance (in Tulameen River watershed) or land cover change (in the whole Similkameen River watershed) to hydrology; and (3) Interpretation of the results for designing future water and watershed management plans.
+The University of British Columbia developed a research methodology for quantifying relative contribution of forest disturbance and climate variability to hydrology in large watersheds.
+The objectives of this 4 year project include: (1) development of equivalent disturbance area for both Tulameen River and the whole Similkameen River watersheds considering hydrological recovery following the mountain pine beetle infestation; (2) application of our well established methodology in both watersheds to assess relative contributions of climate variability and forest disturbance (in Tulameen Rive watershed) or land cover change (in the whole Similkameen River watershed) to hydrology; and (3) Interpretation of the results for designing future water and watershed management plans.